VPAC/superlinux/supercomputingwithlinux.md

 ISBN-13: 978-0-9943373-0-6

-Supercomputing with Linux by Lev Lafayette, 2015
+Supercomputing with Linux by Lev Lafayette, 2015 (online).
+This edition 2017 (revised)

 Published by the Victorian Partnership for Advanced Computing (trading as V3 Alliance) .